SCHOLARSHIPS & AWARDS FAQS

 Should references be included in my application or sent directly to the NPHF?

-They can be sent directly to us by the person filling out the referral form and we will match them with your application.
+They can be sent directly to us by the person filling out the reference form and we will match them with your application.
 You may also choose to include the references in your application.
 We require only TWO references.
 Sending more will not enhance your chances as only TWO references are considered.

 Why can’t I handwrite my application?